RN-SDEs: Limited-Angle CT Reconstruction with Residual Null-Space Diffusion Stochastic Differential Equations: Method

-where $\theta_t, \sigma_t$ time-dependent parameters that respectively regulate the pace of mean-reversion and the noise perturbation and $\mu$ is the mean of the terminal state, which, in the context of IR, usually indicate the LQ images.
-In the LACT problem, directly setting the sinogram as $\mu$ is infeasible due to the dimensional discrepancy between sinograms and images.
+where $\zeta_t, \sigma_t$ are time-dependent parameters that respectively regulate the pace of mean-reversion and the noise perturbation and $\bmu\in \mathbb{R}^{M}$ is the mean of the terminal state, which, in the context of IR, usually indicates the degraded images.
+Note that we have slightly adjusted the symbols here to avoid repetition.
+In the LACT problem, directly setting the sinogram as $\bmu$ is infeasible due to the dimensionality discrepancy between sinograms and images.
 A typical workaround~\cite{jin2017deep, liu2023dolce} is to replace the sinogram with a low-fidelity reconstruction, derived from standard inversion methods, such as FBP.
 Specifically, we incorporate an additional NafNet~\cite{chen2022simple} block for post-processing.
-This model is optimized with the MMSE objective and the outcomes will be used as $\mu$ to condition the reverse diffusion process.
-We demonstrate in Sec.~\ref{sec: experiments} that this novel post-processing step can effectively harness the precise low-frequency information from MMSE solutions to improve the reconstruction fidelity.
+This model is optimized with the MMSE objective and the outcomes will be used as $\bmu$ to condition the reverse diffusion process.
+We demonstrate in Sec.~\ref{sec: experiments} that this novel preprocessing step effectively improve the reconstruction fidelity leveraging the "smoothed" information from MMSE solutions.

-Following the setting in~\cite{luo2023image}, we define $\bar{\theta}_{t}:=\int_0^t \theta_z \mathrm{~d} z$ and set $\sigma_t^2 / \theta_t=2 \lambda^2$ for all times $t$, where $\lambda^2$ is the fixed variance.
+Following the setting in~\cite{luo2023image}, we define $\bar{\zeta}_{t}:=\int_0^t \zeta_z \mathrm{~d} z$ and set $\sigma_t^2 / \zeta_t=2 \lambda^2$ for all times $t$, where $\lambda^2$ is the fixed variance.
 Given the starting state $\mathbf{x}_0$, we can sample $\mathbf{x}_t$ at any arbitrary time $t$ from the following Gaussian distribution:

-where the mean $m_t(\mathbf{x}_0)$ and variance $v_t$ are respectively:
+where the mean $\mathbf{m}_t(\mathbf{x}_0)$ and variance $v_t$ are respectively: